 A/R Invoice Funding

 Most sales to commercial customers take place with credit payment terms.
-Extending credit terms through AR financing allows your customers to pay 30, 60, or 90-days after rendering services or delivering goods.
-Extended payments are part of the agreement to do business with large commercial customers such as Big Box Retailers and Government Entities.
+But extending credit terms through AR financing allows your customers to pay 30, 60, or 90-days after rendering services or delivering goods.
+Thus, extended payments are part of the agreement to do business with large commercial customers such as Big Box Retailers and Government Entities.

 AR Invoice Funding eliminates the burden placed on businesses lacking cash reserves or financing to support extended credit terms.
 AR invoice factoring financing enables our customers to offer payment terms while meeting weekly cash flow requirements.
 Invoice funding financing provides working capital for payroll funding, suppliers, and overhead expenses.